pl4nty/blog/content/blog/building-a-ctf/index.md

 ## Conclusion

 Thanks for making it this far!
 If you're interested in supporting a CTF with incredible real-world impact, hit me up - PECAN+ 2024 is going to be bigger and better than ever.
-If you're running a CTF, I've love if you checked out my [CTFd automation template](https://github.com/pl4nty/auto-ctfd) and let me know what you think.
+If you're running a CTF, I'd love if you checked out my [CTFd automation template](https://github.com/pl4nty/auto-ctfd) and let me know what you think.
 I also want to thank [Michelle Ellis](https://au.linkedin.com/in/dr-michelle-ellis-4bb72493) and [Paul Haskell-Dowland](https://au.linkedin.com/in/pdowland) for their passion and vision to build PECAN+ over the years, and grow it into such a success.

 That's all I've got for now, see you in 2024 😊